infobaleen/infobaleen.github.io/docs/Other/Data-Specification.md

 | shipping_price | Number | |
 | ...< ANY > |  Number, String | Additional metadata may be added that you find interesting to examine in our analytics. |

-### Products
+### Product data
-Provide a file containing product meta data.
+Provide a file containing product (item) meta data.
 Make sure all product ids that are present in the transactions are also present in this file.

 Categorical data in hierarchical structure should be added as separate columns: `category_1`, `category_2`, etc. If a product can have multiple categories but without hierarchy, provide them as a semi-colon separated string: `“categoryA;categoryC:categoryE”`.
 An example would be genres for a movie, as a movie can be associated with multiple genres in no particular order.